 A changing economic and retail environment in the late 1990s, along with mismanagement, culminated in the chain’s dissolution in 1999.
 As a young child, I remember pouring through the Eatons “Christmas Wish Book” trying to decide on that perfect gift….for me!

-Eaton’s catalogue, as well as department stores spread across Canada, sold a variety of clocks including this Hermle mantel clock under their house brand, Solar.
-Many of the Solar clocks sold from the 1950s through to the 1980s survive in Canadian homes to this day.
+Eaton’s catalogue, as well as department stores spread across Canada, sold a variety of clocks including this mantel clock with a German-made Hermle movement under their house brand, Solar.
+Many of the Solar clocks sold from the 1950s through to the 1980s survive in Canadian homes to this day more as decorations rather than functional pieces.

 It also came with instructions and a product card from Eatons.

-It was not a running clock when I bought it and I hoped that a good cleaning would set things right.
-Judging from scratches on the backplate of the movement it has been worked on in the past.
-I won’t see the extent of previous service work until I take the movement out of its case and examine it more closely.
-My only fear is plated pivots which were the bane of Hermle clocks from the late 1970s to the late 1980s.
-I have a good feeling this clock predates that period.
+When I purchased the clock, it wasn’t running, and I hoped that a thorough cleaning would restore its function.
+The scratches and gouges on the backplate of the movement suggest that it has been serviced before.
+However, I won’t know the full extent of any previous repairs until I remove the movement from its case for a closer inspection.
+My main concern is the possibility of plated pivots, which were a common issue with Hermle clocks from the late 1970s to the late 1980s.
+Fortunately, I have a strong feeling that this clock predates that troublesome period.

 It will be serviced and put up for sale.
 I am not normally in the business of selling clocks but will sell the odd one locally to trim my collection and cover clock supplies.